 Note: If you are currently abroad, but you have an I-485 pending with USCIS (for adjustment of status) or you are filing Form I-360 or for a T nonimmigrant visa, you would also file your waiver request with USCIS.

-There's one important situation where applicants don't use the Form I-601: If you are the relative of a U.S. citizen or permanent resident petitioner and you are currently residing in the U.S. and want to apply for a waiver of the unlawful presence ground of inadmissibility, you would use USCIS Form I-601A.
-This is an unusual procedure, in that you'd send the waiver request to USCIS before departing to your home country for your consular interview for an immigrant visa, to avoid the possibility of being forced to stay outside the U.S. for up to ten years as a penalty for your unlawful stay.
+There's one important situation where applicants don't use USCIS Form I-601: If you are the relative of a U.S. citizen or permanent resident petitioner and you are currently residing in the U.S. and want to apply for a waiver of the unlawful presence ground of inadmissibility, you would use USCIS Form I-601A.
+This is an unusual procedure, in that you'd send the waiver request to USCIS before departing to your home country for your consular interview for an immigrant visa.
+The purpose is to avoid the possibility of being forced to stay outside the U.S. for up to ten years as a penalty for your unlawful stay there.
 For details on who might choose this stateside procedure and why it's beneficial, see Staying in the U.S. With the I-601A Provisional Waiver of Inadmissibility

 A waiver of inadmissibility is intended to protect certain U.S. citizens and lawful permanent residents (green card holders) from experiencing extreme hardship as a result of their foreign-national relatives having been denied entry into the United States.

-It is important to notice what is not included in that purpose, namely protection of the immigrant from extreme hardship.
-For all practical purposes, any hardship the immigrant might face if denied the visa or green card does not count toward granting the waiver (unless it loops back into becoming extreme hardship for the U.S. relative, such as if the immigrant were the main wage earner for the family, would cease to make money, and the U.S. relation would suffer extreme hardship as a result).
+It is important to notice what is not included in that description of purpose, namely protection of the immigrant from extreme hardship.
+For all practical purposes, any hardship the immigrant might face if denied the visa or green card does not count under U.S. law toward getting a waiver (unless it loops back into becoming extreme hardship for the U.S. relative, such as if the immigrant were the main wage earner for the family, would cease to make money if deported, and the U.S. relation would suffer extreme hardship as a result).

-Moreover, the waiver is not a green light with which all denials can be overcome.
-Applications for a waiver are specifically allowed only for certain of the grounds of inadmissibility to the United States.
+Moreover, the waiver is not a green light with which all immigration denials can be overcome.
+Applications for a waiver are specifically allowed only for certain grounds of inadmissibility to the United States.
 (See also 8 U.S.C. § 1182.)

 With an approved waiver of inadmissibility, the immigrant can go forward with an application for an immigrant visa or green card.